ylaboratory/splitpea_package/README.md

 # Splitpea

 This is the Python package implementation of **Splitpea**: *SPLicing InTeractions PErsonAlized*, a method for calculating and analyzing protein-protein interaction changes due to alternative splicing.
-It integrates differential exon usage (PSI values) with domain-domain interactions (DDIs) and PPIs to generate condition or sample specific networks.
+It integrates differential exon usage (PSI values) with domain-domain interactions (DDIs) and protein-protein interactions (PPIs) to generate rewired PPI networks compairing two conditions.

 ## Requirements and Installation